csc-coursework/csc421-241-sketches/README.md

 by passing it into the second channel, were it is redeemed by a lock meister.
 There are parallels with the lock meister routine in Go being the lock object in Java.

+##### Concurrency in C

+It is an abuse of words to say concurrency in C because the C use of threads and synchronization is not part of the language, where as for Java and Go it is.
+However, neither is `malloc` part of C language, nor `printf`.
+There are library routine written in C, dealing intimately with a particular operating system, that becomes C through convention and tradition.

+Threads can be implemented using the [`Pthreads`](https://hpc-tutorials.llnl.gov/posix/) library, were `P` stands for POSIX, a Portable Unix.
+The program demonstrates just three Pthread calls,
+1. `pthread_create` to create and start a thread;
+2. `pthread_mutex` (actually `pthread_mutex_lock` and `pthread_mutex_unlock`) to create
+a lock as was attached to the lock object in Java,
+3. `pthread_join` to wait for a thread to exit, so that the main program can proceed.

+Once again, the program uses lots of static variables, which is not a proper programming style, because while it makes things the simplest for small programs, it becomes a hazard with large programs.
+And any useful program will become large.

 ##### References

 You might enjoy listening to Rob Pike and his talk [Concurrency is not Parallelism](https://www.youtube.com/watch?v=oV9rvDllKEg).